cloudmesh/classes/_sources/i523/2017/course/physics.rst.txt

 * Python for Data Analysis: Agile Tools for Real World Data By Wes McKinney, Publisher: O'Reilly Media, Released: October 2012,
   Pages: 472.
-.. todo:: The slides or videos are going to be updated

 * http://jwork.org/scavis/api/
 * https://en.wikipedia.org/wiki/DataMelt